-Quantum Theory raises many obstacles to reliable time-reckoning, leading us to question if a metrizable time is even possible .
+Quantum Theory raises many obstacles to reliable time-reckoning, leading us to question if a metrizable time is even possible.
 Among the primitive notions of Quantum Theory one does not find a welldefined concept of time duration.
 The theory does admit a peculiar "Arrow of Time", in the sense that the moment just before an observation, when the wave-packet has not yet been collapsed, differs from the moment just after the observation.
-There is no reactive effect of the observation back onto a system's past .
+There is no reactive effect of the observation back onto a system's past .8

-Quantum Theory's only acknowledgment of time duration, and that not very convincing, is the "Weak Uncertainty Relation" :
+Quantum Theory's only acknowledgment of time duration, and that not very convincing , is the "Weak Uncertainty Relation" :

-$\Delta t \cdot \Delta E > h/2\pi \ .$
+$\Delta t \cdot \Delta E > h/2\pi .$

-The time quantum , $\tau$ , as an entity that is neither discrete nor continuous, returns duration to Quantum Theory .
-It also permits us to speak of time derivatives, which are otherwise utterly meaningless : the process of differentiating any quantity Q requires two measurements , Q(0) and Q( $\delta$ t) , so close to one other that the ratio $\delta$ Q/ $\delta$ t can, at least in theory, be returned to t=0.
+The time quantum , τ, as an entity that is neither discrete nor continuous, returns duration to Quantum Theory .
+It also permits us to speak of time derivatives, which are otherwise utterly meaningless 9 : the process of differentiating any quantity Q requires two measurements , Q(0) and Q(δt) , so close to one other that the ratio $\delta Q/\delta t$ can, at least in theory, be returned to t=0.
 This is meaningless within the formalism of Quantum Theory, as the first measurement of Q throws off the second measurement of Q by an enormous uncertainty.
+The minimal discrete time quantum τ will allow us to speak , theoretically at least , about the time derivatives of physical quantities in the microcosm.

-&lt;sup>8 Allowing for such retroactive effects might resolve some of the quantum paradoxes.
+8 Allowing for such retroactive effects might resolve some of the quantum paradoxes.

-&lt;sup>9"Quantum Theory and Time Derivatives", Roy Lisker, Ferment X#8
+9"Quantum Theory and Time Derivatives", Roy Lisker, Ferment X#8